OCA/connector-magento/customize_example/README.rst

 =======================================

 When you want to customize the Magento connector, you will need to create a module such as this one.
-You will create a new version of backend on which you will register all your new ``ConnectorUnit`` classes.

 Example of customizations in this module:

-* mappings
+* mappings; add new fields
+* importer; say hello after the export